LRydin/jumpdiff/README.md

 We abide to a [Conduct of Fairness](contributions.md).

 # Changelog
 - Version 0.4 - Designing a set of self-consistency checks, the documentation, examples, and a trial code.
-Install using `pip`
+Code at PyPi.
 - Version 0.3 - Designing a straightforward procedure to retrieve the jump amplitude and jump rate functions, alongside with a easy `sympy` displaying the correction.
 - Version 0.2 - Introducing the second-order corrections to the moments
 - Version 0.1 - Design an implementation of the `moments` functions, generalising `kramersmoyal` `km`.